Hard Headed Kids

 Helmets save lives.
 They also save money.
 Every dollar spent on a bike helmet saves society $30.

 VanDerGinst Law is Involved

-VanDerGinst Law has proudly given away thousands of bike safety helmets to the children in the communities served by our firm.
+VanDerGinst Law has proudly given away thousands of bike safety helmets to children in the communities we serve.
 Our goal is to make as many Hard Headed kids as possible!
-Please help us.
-Make sure your child wears a helmet when bike-riding, roller-blading, skateboarding or scooter riding.
+Please help us by making sure your child wears a helmet when bike-riding, roller-blading, skateboarding or scooter riding.